-Spice Girl Melanie Chisholm will be DJ-ing exclusively on Greater Manchester's United We Stream fundraising platform as part of a special commemorative show to mark the third anniversary of the Manchester Arena attack and raise the spirits of the city-region.
+Spice Girl Melanie Chisholm will be DJ-ing exclusively on Greater Manchester's United We Stream (opens new page) fundraising platform as part of a special commemorative show to mark the third anniversary of the Manchester Arena attack and raise the spirits of the city-region.

 The four-hour production on Friday 22 May, organised by Greater Manchester’s Night-Time Economy Adviser Sacha Lord, starts at 8pm and will be headlined by Melanie C, best known as member of global iconic girl group The Spice Girls.